Search for Neutrinos from Annihilating Dark Matter in the Direction of the Galactic Center with the 40-String IceCube Neutrino Observatory

 \subsection{Summary and Outlook}

-The analysis of IceCube data in the 40-string configuration has been presented and yields limits for a wide range of WIMP masses and annihilation channels.
-Figure~\ref{fig:IC22comp} shows the limits from this analysis compared to those from an analysis of the outer halo with IceCube-22~\cite{Abbasi:2011eq}.
-Roughly an order of magnitude improvement has been achieved in the lower mass range, while at higher masses neutrino limits provide some of the most stringent constraints.
-Further, neutrino constraints can be used to test scenarios motivated by the anomalous lepton observations and are also extremely effective in ruling out scenarios for high mass WIMPs.
-Recent Fermi observations of diffuse gamma-ray flux could hint at such scenarios, in which the unitarity bound does not apply, for example in p-wave dominated annihilation scenarios, or models of composite dark matter~\cite{Murase:2012xs}.
+The first search for dark matter accumulated in the center of the galaxy with neutrinos has been presented, using the 40-string configuration of IceCube.
+The analysis uses a fiducial detector volume surrounded by a layer of veto strings in order to define starting tracks and allow for efficient rejection of downgoing atmospheric muons.
+Limits were obtained for a wide range of WIMP masses and annihilations channels, and are compared in Figure~\ref{fig:IC22comp} with previous IceCube limits from an analysis of the outer halo with IceCube-22~\cite{Abbasi:2011eq}.
+The analysis was able to extend the limits to lower WIMP masses (100~GeV) with respect to the IceCube-22 limits, showing the potential benefits of the veto technique.

-The sensitivity of this analysis is limited by the significant atmospheric muon background in direction of the Galactic Center as well as the relatively high detection threshold.
+However the sensitivity of this analysis is limited by the significant atmospheric muon background from the direction of the Galactic Center as well as the relatively high detection threshold.
+The need for a strong backgroud reduction imposes the need for a large top-veto region, and results in a considerable reduction in the fiducial volume of the detector.
+Besides, a one-side veto layer is still not optimal for the complete rejection of downgoing atmospheric muons reaching the detector laterally.
+The results obtained are therefore not fully competitive with the IceCube-22 results from the Galactic Halo, which did not need such a strong background rejection.

 Substantial improvement is expected from analyses using the considerably larger detector configuration with 79 strings, IceCube-79, and the complete IceCube-86 detector.
 A larger detector provides a larger fiducial volume while maintaining a sufficiently large and effective veto volume to suppress the atmospheric background~\cite{startingtracks}.
 In addition, preliminary estimates suggest that the DeepCore low-energy extension, first present in IceCube-79, increases the effective area significantly in the energy region between 10\,GeV and 100\,GeV.
 Dedicated data filters for the Galactic Center have been developed and implemented for IceCube-79~\cite{IceCube:2011ae}, and further improved in terms of signal acceptance for the complete IceCube-86 detector.